keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

   [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)

-The next logical step might be **Structured Functions**, fragments that make up the code.
+The next logical step could be **Structured Functions**, fragments that make up the code.

-WoF is a proposal on how to create *"universally understandable representation of **functions**"*, covering both decentralized and centralized aspects, enabling inter-application interactions between these functions.
+WoF is a proposal on how to create *"universally understandable annotations of **functions**"*, covering both decentralized and centralized aspects, enabling inter-application interactions between these functions.

 From the old terminology, WoF to a web app is [SDK](https://en.wikipedia.org/wiki/Software_development_kit) to a desktop app.